neurodesk/neurodesk.github.io/content/en/docs/Getting Started/Hosted/googleColab.md

 {{< alert color="warning">}}
-WARNING: Google disabled a crucial feature necessary for running containers, and Neurodesk containers currently do not work on Google Colab.
+WARNING: Google disabled a crucial feature necessary for running containers, and Neurodesk containers currently do not run on Google Colab.
 {{< /alert >}}

 Open a notebook in Google Colab and run the following commands to set up the Neurodesk environment: